SuperOfficeDocs/superoffice-docs/user-guide/en/company/change-rank-of-contacts.md

 # Change the rank of contacts

 When you create a new contact, they appear at the bottom of the **Contacts** section tab for the active company (ranked lowest).
-However, you can change this rank to specify, for example, that the contact added last should be the main contact.
+However, you can change this rank.
+For example, to specify that the contact added last should be the main contact.

 1. Make sure the list is sorted by ranking.